cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 ---
-weight: 11
+weight: 10
 title: Webhooks
 ---

 # Webhooks

-Webhooks allow your system to be notified when events occur on the Cobalt Platform via HTTP POST requests.
+Webhooks allow you to send real-time notifications to your system when specific events occur on the Cobalt platform.
+We send updates to your URL through HTTP POST requests.
 This eliminates the need to poll the API for updates.

+You can also configure webhooks in the Cobalt web app. <a href="https://developer.cobalt.io/integrations/webhooks/" target="_blank">Learn more</a>.

-## Get all webhooks
+## Get All Webhooks

 ```sh
 curl -X GET "https://api.cobalt.io/webhooks" \